 - And, finally, there has been an explosion of tools that make it easy for applicants to alter financial documents, often in ways that are invisible to the human eye.

-What can property managers do?
+What can property managers do about the increase in tenant fraud?

 - You cannot give up on financial documentation.
 No other practice gives you as clear a picture of your applicant’s ability to meet their financial obligations.